muk-it/muk_base/muk_security/doc/index.rst

 MuK Security
 ============

-Technical module to provide some utility features and libraries that can be used in other applications.
+Technical module to provide some utility and security features that can be used in other applications.
 This module has no direct effect on the running system.

 Installation